-Measurable Goal: Number of storm drain outlets inspected for illicit discharges and the type of non-storm water flows observed.
+Measurable Goal: Number of storm drain outfalls inspected for illicit connections and the type of non-stormwater flows observed.

-Appropriateness: The City has not experienced any illicit connections to its storm drain system and is able to track the low number of non-storm water discharges (illicit and permitted), the current schedule of inspections is considered adequate
+Appropriateness: The City has not experienced any illicit connections to its storm drain system and is able to track the low number of non-stormwater discharges (illicit and permitted), thus the current schedule of inspections is considered adequate.